pmorenoz/HetMOGP/README.md

 - **hetmogp**: This module contains all model definitions, inference, and important utilities.
 - **likelihoods**: General library of probability distributions for the heterogeneous model.

-If you want to include a new likelihood function, please add your new script here.
-We provide further details about usage below.
+Our model is a novel extension of multi-output Gaussian processes for handling heterogeneous outputs (different statistical data-types).
+The following distributions are already available to be used: [Gaussian, Bernoulli, Heteroscedastic Gaussian, Categorical, Exponential, Gamma, Beta].
+We expect to upload Student-t, Poisson, Ordinal and Dirichlet distributions code as soon as possible.
+If you want to contribute and include a new likelihood function, please follow the instructions given below add your new script to the *likelihoods* module.

 Please, if you use this code, cite the following paper:
 ```